k14s/design-docs/imgpkg/002-recursive-bundles/README.md

 ```

 The folder name will be the sha256-{SHA} where SHA is the SHA256 of the bundle OCI Image.
 The mapping between the folder names and the origin images can be found in the `.imgpkg/images.yml` of the bundle that included this bundle

+The decision to have this folder inside the `.imgpkg` folder was taken to minimize the footprint that `imgpkg` leaves in the file system.

 ###### Cyclic nesting